jrhoun/jrhoun.com/content/posts/sorting-out-thoughts-on-reopening.md

 ## What's Important

-There are several principals (that I can think of) that govern my thinking on this topic:
+There are several principles (that I can think of) that govern my thinking on this topic:

 1. The biblical mandate to love God first and foremost
 1. The biblical mandate to love my neighbor and pursue my neighbor's interests above mine own